filipeselva/data-analisys-studies/README.md

 # Data Analisys Studies

 Here you will find my data analisys studies.
-Data frames used will be sourced from all over the internet.
+DataSets used will be sourced from all over the internet.

 ## Why am i doing that?